quickemu-project/quickemu/README.md

 # Introduction

-**Quickemu** is a wrapper for the excellent [QEMU](https://www.qemu.org/) that automatically *“does the right thing”* when creating virtual machines.
+**Quickemu** is a wrapper for the excellent [QEMU](https://www.qemu.org/) that automatically *"does the right thing"* when creating virtual machines.
 No requirement for exhaustive configuration options.
 You decide what operating system you want to run and Quickemu takes care of the rest 🤖